 The Vice Ministry of Plant and Animal Health and Regulations (VISAR) of the Ministry of Agriculture (MAGA) is the official entity that reviews all export certificates and issues import permits for food products, fresh or processed.
-In addition, if processed, a registration procedure must be followed for importing samples to acquire a permanent registration number with the Ministry of Health (please refer to GAIN Guatemala 2021 FAIRS narrative report).
+In addition, if processed, a registration procedure must be followed for importing samples to acquire a permanent registration number with the Food Control Unit at the Ministry of Health (please refer to GAIN Guatemala 2023 FAIRS country report).
 For non-animal-origin processed food, the Ministry of Health is responsible for issuing the import permit.
 Below is a matrix of the Export Certificates required by the Government of Guatemala: